GiovanniKaaijk/css-to-the-rescue-1920/README.md

 ## Description

 During this course, I wanted to create a website in the most glitchy way possible.
 For this, I was only allowed to use CSS.
 There were also some restrictions on the CSS, I wanted to use dark/light mode, two colors and SVG paths/animations.
 I used loads of keyframes to get the result as it is.

+## Experiments

+During this course, I learned the following things
+- ::root
+- :target
+- :nth-child(n + )
+- clip-path
+- perspective
+- blend-modes
+- filters
+- custom properties
+- animation-timing-functions
+- fill-mode
+- SVG styling
+- ~ sibling selector
+- + close selector
+- cubic-bezier
+- white-space
+- translate3d()

+## Design choises

+- I chose to not use prefers-color-scheme since a lot of people don't know about their computer having this feature.
+I chose to use a simple toggle to change the root colours instead.
+- I chose to not use reduced motion, because the animations are the main features of the website.
+Without the keyframes my website would visiually be less attractive.

 ## Interested in the project?
 Use the following steps to clone the project to your local computer: